Definition

 Mode Switch

 A mode switch is the atomic hardware transition of the CPU privilege level between User Mode and Kernel Mode.
-It is the fundamental mechanism that allows the operating system to regain control of the processor.
+It allows the OS to regain control of the processor.

 Triggers

-- Trap: An exception triggered by the current instruction (e.g., division by zero or an invalid memory access).
+Exception triggered by current instruction (e.g., division by zero, invalid memory access).

 Mode Switch vs. Process Switch

-- Mode Switch: A lightweight operation that involves saving only enough state (e.g., Program Counter and Registers) to handle the kernel-level event.
-The CPU remains within the context of the same process.
+Lightweight operation saving only enough state (PC, registers) to handle the kernel event.
+CPU remains in the same process context.

 Performance

-Mode switching is significantly faster than process switching because it does not involve changing the memory management context or affecting the processor’s caches as drastically.
+Mode switching is significantly faster than process switching as it does not change memory management context or affect caches.